 2. Tri-State Water Dispute- The States of Georgia, Florida and Alabama are currently engaged in an ongoing dispute over use of the water in Lakes Lanier and Allatoona, and the Chattahoochee River.
 These are the primary sources of drinking water for the metro Atlanta area.
 Florida and Alabama are seeking a ruling that would drastically reduce the quantity of water that metro Atlanta water providers would be permitted to withdraw from the Chattahoochee basin.
 The State of Georgia, on the other hand, believes that water withdrawals by metro area water providers are entirely reasonable and should be allowed to increase in accordance with population growth.
 Further, the State understands the need to exercise good stewardship of these water resources, and has enacted rules and conservation measures that enable the State to make a strong case in its defense.
-As it stands today, the State of Georgia has presented compelling arguments in favor of continued withdrawals for the greater metro Atlanta area.
-As a result, the Army Corp of Engineers has determined to allow water withdrawals from Lake Lanier and the Chattahoochee basin that should be sufficient to meet the metro area's needs through 2050.
-However, even though the arguments in favor of the State pf Georgia have prevailed, there is little reason to believe that Florida and Alabama will abandon further legal challenges.
+As it stands today, the State of Georgia has presented compelling arguments in favor of continued withdrawals for the greater metro-Atlanta area, and rulings thus far have been mostly favorable for Georgia.
+As a result, the Army Corp of Engineers has determined to allow water withdrawals from Lake Lanier and the Chattahoochee basin that should be sufficient to meet the metro-area's needs through 2050.
+However, even though the arguments in favor of the State of Georgia have prevailed, there is little reason to believe that Florida and Alabama will abandon further legal challenges, particularly if drought conditions return.

 The Henry County Water Authority is not dependent on the water sources of the Chattahoochee basin, as over 99% of the water supply of Henry County comes from reservoirs developed by the Authority in the southern part of Henry County, from streams that originate in the County.
 The Authority only purchases a small amount of water (less than 1%) from neighboring DeKalb County (DeKalb draws water from the Chattahoochee River) to serve a small high elevation area in the north part of Henry County.
-Any withdrawal limitations imposed on the Chattahoochee basin should have minimal direct impact on the Henry County Water Authority, other than the Authority would have to add some infrastructure to supply this small high elevation area from the Authority's own sources.
+Any withdrawal limitations imposed on the Chattahoochee basin should have minimal direct impact on the Henry County Water Authority.
 Nonetheless, Henry County is part of the metro Atlanta region, and is thus included in any water conservation regulations imposed on the metro Atlanta region.